Skip to main content

 Bill Summary

-The bill creates a pilot program for an income tax credit for owners of qualified housing developments focused on rental housing for middle-income individuals and families.
-Middle-income individuals and families are those individuals and families with an annual household income between 80% and 120% of the area median income of the households of the same size in the county in which the housing development is located; except that, for rural resort counties, the annual income is between 80% and 140% of the area median income of the households of the same size in the county in which the housing development is located.
+The act creates a pilot program for an income tax credit for owners of qualified housing developments focused on rental housing for middle-income individuals and families.
+Middle-income individuals and families have an annual household income between 80% and 120% of the area median income of the households of the same size in the county in which the housing development is located; except that, for rural resort counties, the annual income is between 80% and 140% of the respective area median income.

-The bill also requires CHFA to annually report on the middle-income housing tax credit pilot program to the general assembly, and to make the report publicly available, and, as part of CFHA's final annual report, to provide certain information summarizing the overall success of the pilot program .
+The act also requires CHFA to annually report on the middle-income housing tax credit pilot program to the general assembly, to make the report publicly available, and, as part of CFHA's final annual report, to provide certain information summarizing the overall success of the pilot program.

 Status